Join us as we explore the Grand Austrian city of Vienna

 They do tip in Vienna and Austria as a whole.
 Ten percent is the norm across the board.

 Apple Pay is the way to go here.
 Everyone uses it, even for bottles of water at kiosks.
-When tipping, you can tell them how much to add to the bill before scanning or leave cash.
+When tipping, you can tell them how much to add to the bill before scanning or leaving cash.

 Thank you for joining us on our adventure through the classical music city of Vienna

-© 2023 Wanderers Compass All Rights Reserved
+© 2024 Wanderers Compass All Rights Reserved

 Photo Gallery of Vienna